abacusmodeling/abacus-develop/doc/input-main.md

     - *Description*: It indicates which occupation and smearing method is used in the calculation.
         - fixed: use fixed occupations.
         - gauss or gaussian: use gaussian smearing method.
         - mp: use methfessel-paxton smearing method.
+The method recommends for metals.
     - *Default*: fixed

     [back to top](#input-file)